Berger Financial Group Inc Reduces Holdings in Verizon Communications Inc. (NYSE:VZ)

 Berger Financial Group Inc lowered its position in Verizon Communications Inc. (NYSE:VZ – Free Report) by 2.7% in the 2nd quarter, HoldingsChannel reports.
 The fund owned 11,230 shares of the cell phone carrier’s stock after selling 308 shares during the period.
 Berger Financial Group Inc’s holdings in Verizon Communications were worth $418,000 as of its most recent filing with the SEC.

 Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
 Certified Advisory Corp grew its position in shares of Verizon Communications by 1.0% during the first quarter.
 Certified Advisory Corp now owns 23,297 shares of the cell phone carrier’s stock worth $1,187,000 after purchasing an additional 233 shares in the last quarter.
 CWS Financial Advisors LLC raised its position in shares of Verizon Communications by 1.6% during the first quarter.
 CWS Financial Advisors LLC now owns 17,193 shares of the cell phone carrier’s stock valued at $669,000 after buying an additional 277 shares during the last quarter.
 Baron Wealth Management LLC lifted its holdings in shares of Verizon Communications by 3.6% in the first quarter.
 Baron Wealth Management LLC now owns 8,075 shares of the cell phone carrier’s stock worth $314,000 after buying an additional 278 shares in the last quarter.
-One Capital Management LLC boosted its position in shares of Verizon Communications by 1.8% during the first quarter.
-One Capital Management LLC now owns 15,743 shares of the cell phone carrier’s stock worth $612,000 after acquiring an additional 279 shares during the last quarter.
-Finally, River Street Advisors LLC grew its stake in Verizon Communications by 2.1% during the first quarter.
-River Street Advisors LLC now owns 13,763 shares of the cell phone carrier’s stock valued at $535,000 after acquiring an additional 281 shares in the last quarter.
+One Capital Management LLC grew its stake in Verizon Communications by 1.8% during the first quarter.
+One Capital Management LLC now owns 15,743 shares of the cell phone carrier’s stock valued at $612,000 after acquiring an additional 279 shares in the last quarter.
+Finally, River Street Advisors LLC increased its holdings in Verizon Communications by 2.1% in the 1st quarter.
+River Street Advisors LLC now owns 13,763 shares of the cell phone carrier’s stock valued at $535,000 after acquiring an additional 281 shares during the last quarter.
 61.06% of the stock is currently owned by institutional investors.

 Verizon Communications Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 1st.
-Stockholders of record on Tuesday, October 10th were issued a dividend of $0.665 per share.
-This represents a $2.66 annualized dividend and a dividend yield of 7.35%.
-The ex-dividend date was Friday, October 6th.
-This is a positive change from Verizon Communications’s previous quarterly dividend of $0.65.
-Verizon Communications’s dividend payout ratio is currently 53.63%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, November 1st.
+Stockholders of record on Tuesday, October 10th were issued a $0.665 dividend.
+The ex-dividend date of this dividend was Friday, October 6th.
+This is an increase from Verizon Communications’s previous quarterly dividend of $0.65.
+This represents a $2.66 dividend on an annualized basis and a dividend yield of 7.35%.
+Verizon Communications’s dividend payout ratio (DPR) is currently 53.63%.

-VZ has been the subject of several research reports.
-Wells Fargo & Company dropped their price objective on shares of Verizon Communications from $40.00 to $36.00 and set an “equal weight” rating for the company in a report on Thursday, July 20th.
-StockNews.com upgraded shares of Verizon Communications from a “hold” rating to a “buy” rating in a report on Thursday, October 26th.
-Raymond James lowered their price objective on Verizon Communications from $51.00 to $42.00 and set an “outperform” rating for the company in a research note on Wednesday, July 26th.
-Morgan Stanley reissued an “overweight” rating and set a $44.00 target price on shares of Verizon Communications in a research report on Thursday, August 3rd.
-Finally, Oppenheimer restated an “outperform” rating and issued a $43.00 price target on shares of Verizon Communications in a research report on Tuesday, August 22nd.
+A number of research firms recently weighed in on VZ.
+Barclays raised shares of Verizon Communications from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $37.00 to $38.00 in a report on Wednesday, October 25th.
+Wells Fargo & Company reduced their price objective on Verizon Communications from $40.00 to $36.00 and set an “equal weight” rating on the stock in a research note on Thursday, July 20th.
+Citigroup raised Verizon Communications from a “neutral” rating to a “buy” rating and raised their price objective for the company from $39.00 to $40.00 in a research note on Tuesday, August 29th.
+StockNews.com raised Verizon Communications from a “hold” rating to a “buy” rating in a research report on Thursday, October 26th.
+Finally, Tigress Financial dropped their price objective on shares of Verizon Communications from $64.00 to $45.00 and set a “buy” rating for the company in a research note on Thursday, November 2nd.
 Five analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $41.50.

 View Our Latest Report on Verizon Communications